chef-boneyard/chef-fundamentals/guides/student-exercises/roles.md

 ## Modify Node

-Use `knife` to remove the `fail2ban` recipe from the node's run list and add the `webserver` role.
+Use `knife` to remove the `webserver` recipe from the node's run list and add the `webserver` role.

 Re-run `chef-client` on the node.